esphome/esphome-docs/components/climate/midea_ac.rst

   - All other options from :ref:`Sensor <config-sensor>`.
 - All other options from :ref:`Climate <config-climate>`.

-Configuration variables of midea-dongle component:
+Configuration variables of midea_dongle component:
 **************************************************

 - **id** (*Optional*, :ref:`config-id`): Manually specify the ID used for code generation.